Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 Each invoice can have a lot of different dates, for example the invoice date, the expected delivery date, the tax point date, and much more.
 The *Actindo* EDIFACT message structure contains only one BTM segment in its raw state.
 However, for many business partners, multiple BTM segments must be completed.
 As soon as you have specified one value in a BTM segment, a further BTM segment is added automatically so that you can specify as much BTM segments as your business partner require.

+This procedure shows how to edit message dates.
+The message dates require both the description of the date and the variable for determining it.

 #### Prerequisites

 - You have expanded the message structure, see [Get header file segments](#get-header-file-segments).